By Meg Ryan and Sydney Kerelo

 Picture this: It’s Sunday, around 11 a.m.
 It’s that sweet spot between breakfast and lunch.
 Most of us revel in this time—brunch.

 It’s the one day of the week when it’s acceptable to enjoy breakfast through the afternoon and even pair a cocktail with it.
-It’s that last glimpse of the weekend before you have to snap back into reality of a coming work week or end of vacation, and face that mountain of dirty laundry back home.
+It’s that last glimpse of the weekend before you have to snap back into the reality of a coming work week or end of vacation and face that mountain of dirty laundry back home.

 Whether you’re looking for something sweet, savory or in between, we’ve created a cheat sheet for brunch across the First State.

 If you’re looking to indulge your sweet tooth or satisfy your craving for something salty, look no further than these restaurants giving you the best of one or the best of both.